NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_data-ontap.rst

 that can be dynamically deployed and redeployed according to changing business requirements.

-ONTAP powers NetApp’s fabric-attached storage (FAS) hardware line, the Software Defined Storage implementation called ONTAP Select, and the AWS or Azure available Cloud Volumes ONTAP.
+ONTAP powers NetApp’s fabric-attached storage (FAS) and All Flash FAS (AFF) storage arrays, FlexPod Converged Infrastructure solutions, FlexArray storage virtualization for heterogeneous environments, NetApp Private Storage for Cloud,the Software Defined Storage implementation called ONTAP Select, and the AWS or Azure available Cloud Volumes ONTAP.

 ONTAP
 -----